urbantreelion/ece350-lab-manual/_lab2/part1.md

   __*Weaver demodulation.*__

   - Use the *Signal Source* in GRC to generate the cosine and sine waves needed to implement this demodulator.
     - Pay special attention to the *Frequency* and *Sample Rate* parameters.
+They will **need to be changed**.
+      - *Frequency*: See above figure
-They will **need to be changed** to match the figure below and the sampling rate (remember the decimation) at this point in the flow graph, respectively.
+      - *Sample Rate*: Remember the decimation factor.
+What is the sampling rate at this point in the flow graph?
     - The *Multiply* and *Add* blocks can be found in the *Math Operators* category.

 - Observe the output of the *Add* block using a *QT GUI Frequency sink*.
 This is the baseband signal that has been extracted from the modulated SSB signal.